 History of the party system

-The system of political parties, which has existed in one form or another since at least the 18th century, is an essential element in the working of the constitution.
-Since the Second World War, all the Governments in the UK have been formed by either the Labour Party or the Conservative Party.
+The system of political parties, which has existed in one form or another since at least the 18th century, has been a central element in the working of the constitution.
+Since the Second World War, all the Governments in the UK have been formed - or led - by either the Labour Party or the Conservative Party.

 contribute to the creation of policy and legislation through constructive criticism

 work together, where possible, to oppose government proposals they disagree with